pantheon-systems/documentation/source/docs/articles/sites/migrate/wordpress-site-networks.md

 **Database** - a single `.sql` dump that contains the content and active state of the site's configurations.

-You'll need a .sql file containing the data from the site you want to import.
-If you haven't done so already, make sure you remove any data from the cache tables.
-That will make your .sql file much smaller and your import that much quicker.

 If your `.sql` file is less than 500MB, you can use the Import tool on the Workflow tab to import the database from a URL.
 If it is less than 100MB, you can upload the file directly.
-Larger files require the use of the command line to import the data.
+Importing an `.sql` file larger than 500MB require the use of the command line:

 1. From the Dev environment on the Site Dashboard, click **Connection Info** and copy the Database connection string.
 It will look similar to this: